celeste2325/store/README.md

-# store
+# Build Your Own E-commerce Site

-e-commerce by Angular 17 and tailwind CSS
+Create a Single Page Application from the architecture setup to the implementation of key features like the shopping cart and product detail views using Angular 17 and tailwind CSS.
+Utilize HttpClient to connect with the REST API, custom pipes, JavaScript libraries like date-fns.